JBlitzar/flopper-one/README.md

 Plug the esp into your computer and flash the firmware in /firmware using [platformIO](https://docs.platformio.org/en/latest/core/quickstart.html) in vscode.
 For now, firmware will run a self-test.
 In the future, once I verify hardware is working etc, I'll put more details about that in there. (once I have a real UI working)

+The reason why firmware's a stub rn is explained in the firmware readme.

 See more in [firmware/README.md](firmware/README.md) !